cogentcore/core/tensor/README.md

 Tensor and related sub-packages provide a simple yet powerful framework for representing n-dimensional data of various types, providing similar functionality to the widely used `numpy` and `pandas` libraries in python, and the commercial MATLAB framework.

 The `tensor.Indexed` type provides the universal representation of a homogenous data type throughout all the packages here, from scalar to vector, matrix, and beyond, because it can efficiently represent any kind of element with sufficient flexibility to enable a huge range of computations to be elegantly expressed.
-The indexes provide a specific view onto the underlying [Tensor] data, applying to the outer-most _row_ dimension (with default row-major indexing).
+The indexes provide a specific view onto the underlying [Tensor] data, applying to the outermost _row_ dimension (with default row-major indexing).
 For example, sorting and filtering a tensor only requires updating the indexes while doing nothing to the Tensor itself.

 The `float64` ("Float") and `string` types are used as universal input / output types, and for intermediate computation in the math functions.
 Any performance-critical code can be optimized for a specific data type, but these universal interfaces are suitable for misc ad-hoc data analysis.